qgazq/mixxx_numark_mixtrack_platinum_fx/README.md

 Fixed visual error for shift play, when aligning the beatgrid the button never went off

-Changed default high ight to 0x7f (full on, 0x0a would do as well, but 0x09 is one down).
+Changed default high light to 0x7f (full on, 0x0a would do as well, but 0x09 is one down).
 Not much uses this var.

 Default to only 4 fader cuts